Language Acquisition: How We Learn First and Second Languages

 Add “r” at the end and you have “driver.”
 From a verb, your word has become a noun, a person.

 Next, add “s” to your newly formed word and you have “drivers.”
-You’ve just performed magic and cloned a lone person by using the plural form of the word.
+You’ve just turned a single person into multiple people by using the plural form of the word.

 Change “i” to “o” and you have “drove.”
 From a verb in the present tense, you introduced a time change and turned it into a past tense.